gabengaGamer/area51-pc/README.md

 3. You'll need to create an environment variable called **X** and **S** that points to the important library directions of the source tree.
 For example, if the source tree is located at **'D:\area51-pc'** the **X** environment variable should point to **'D:\area51-pc\xCore'**. the **S** environment variable should point to **'D:\area51-pc\Support'**
 4. Put game assets to **'C:\GameData\A51\Release\PC\DVD'**
 6. ~~**XtremeToolkit 4100** **(FOR UI TOOLS)** | Install it from "xCore\3rdParty\CodeJock"~~ **UNDER CONSTRUCTION!!!!**

+## Running PC Build

+1. Put shaders folder from "area51-pc\Apps\GameApp\media" to "C:\".
+2. Put .webm/.mp4/.avi videos cinema videos to "C:\GameData\A51\Release\PC".
+(You must make it from .bik, so far so)
+3. Run game.

 ## List of valid WIN32 targets.
 Debug           | OptDebug           | QA                 | Release            | EDITOR-Debug        | VIEWER-Debug